 by Tony Vidler

-The most frequent thing I see that holds advisers back from developing their dream business is a lack of vision.
+The most frequent thing I see that prevents great practice growth and holds advisers back from developing their dream business is a lack of vision.

-I don’t mean “vision” in the namby-pamby buzz-word sense of having a beautiful set of words on a plaque on a wall that nobody can understand.
-A clear vision in practical terms means a clear picture in their head of what they want to achieve…what they want their business to look like ….and then to be able to describe it meaningfully to their stakeholders.
-Clear vision is an essential ingredient of strong leadership – and it is the lack of clear vision which inhibits the leadership of good practitioners more often than not.
+I don’t mean “vision” in the namby-pamby buzz-word sense of having a beautiful set of words on a plaque on a wall that nobody really cares about.
+A clear vision in practical terms means a clear picture in the owners mind of what they want to achieve…what they want their business to look like ….and then to be able to describe it meaningfully to their stakeholders.
+Clear vision is an essential ingredient of strong leadership – and it is the lack of clear vision which inhibits the leadership of good practitioners more often than not, because you can’t tell your people what you are aiming for if you haven’t figured out in your own mind to begin with.

-Here is an example of the namby-pamby sort of vision:
+Here is an example of the namby-pamby sort of vision that I don’t encourage:

 “Our primary purpose as an organization is to deliver high quality financial products both in appearance and content.
 We will continue to be known as the firm where personal attention will never become obsolete.
 We want to employ people who are extremely satisfied and who go the extra mile for clients.
 We want a culture of growth, profitability and enthusiasm throughout the firm.”